Frequently Asked Questions

 Frequently Asked Questions about Agricultural Conservation Easements in West Virginia

 Next, make an appointment with the Board representative to review the application process and receive forms to complete the application.
+Each county has separate applications, rules, and awarding process.

 What West Virginia organizations are involved with farmland protection?

-What is an agricultural conservation easement?
+What is a farmland protection conservation easement?

 What are the size requirements for a property?